-Strange days indeed and as we lather up a little more often.
-It’s clear that there’s never been more important to choose our soap wisely.
+As we lather up a little more often, following advice that handwashing is one of the very best ways to avoid spreading germs, it’s clear that it’s never been more important to choose our soap wisely.
 Palm oil, toxic chemicals, and plastics can all creep into our soap.
 The good news is there are some great sustainable and eco-friendly soap brands out there keeping it clean.

 Jane Turner from Ethical Consumer Magazine reveals some of the best eco-friendly soap brands out there.
 Let’s see who cleans up in terms of good ingredients, minimal packaging, and ethical practices.

 Why Is Soap Important?